shubhamagrawal7/OSCP-cheatsheet/Enumeration/Web/Automated/README.md

-# Web Enumeration with Nikto, Gobuster, Wpscan, and Dirb
+# Web Enumeration with Nikto, Gobuster, and Wpscan

 Web enumeration is the process of discovering and identifying web applications and their associated technologies and vulnerabilities.
 Here are some useful tools for conducting web enumeration.